System Security Assurance: A Systematic Literature Review: Methodology of SLR

 \subsubsection{Specifying research questions}

-Specification of clear and concise research questions is important in SLR since it derives the entire SLR methodology, such as identification of preliminary study, the data extraction process, and data analysis.
-For the current SLR, the following research questions have been considered based on reflection, debate, and reformulation: \begin{enumerate} [start=1,label={\bfseries RQ\arabic*.}] \item What are the current trends and results related to security assurance considering process, methods, guidelines, tools, metrics, evaluation/techniques, automation, standards, and application domains? \item What are the challenges, limitations, and gaps related to security assurance? \item What are the future directions/trends related to security assurance? \item How can we categorize/classify the different research activities related to security assurance? \end{enumerate}
+The following research questions have been considered of this SLR based on reflection, debate, and reformulation: \begin{enumerate} [start=1,label={\bfseries RQ\arabic*.}] \item What are the current trends and results related to security assurance considering process, methods, guidelines, tools, metrics, evaluation/techniques, automation, standards, and application domains? \item What are the challenges, limitations, and gaps related to security assurance? \item What are the future directions/trends related to security assurance? \item How can we categorize/classify the different research activities related to security assurance? \end{enumerate}